Ivan Naumovich Dubovoy: Military career

 Dubovoy's merits during the war did not go unnoticed by the leadership of the Red Army: from 1924, he held the position of commander of the 14th Corps of the Bolshevik Russian Army, stationed near Kyiv and in Chernihiv.
 At that time, the corps consisted of the 7th Chernihiv, 45th Volyn and 46th rifle divisions.

 In 1926, he completed advanced training courses for senior command staff, and in 1927 he went to Germany for a two-month internship in the Reichswehr troops.
 Since 1929, he had been appointed as an assistant, and then in 1934, a deputy commander of the troops of the Ukrainian Military District.
 While working in this position, he was again sent to Germany, where Dubovoy was further acquainted with new weapons, strategy, and tactics.

 In 1935, he was made the commander of the troops of the Kharkiv Military District, and a member of the Military Council under the People's Commissariat of Defense of the USSR, commander of the 2nd rank.
 He published "My Memories of Shchors" in 1935.

 Arrest and execution

-Dubovoy was arrested on August 20, 1937 by the NKVD, allegedly because of a careless word in defense of his fellow communist fighters who were subject to repression.
+Dubovoy was arrested on August 20, 1937, by the NKVD, allegedly because of a careless word in defense of his fellow communist fighters, who were subject to repression.
+While imprisoned he admitted that he had killed his superior Red Army commander Mykola Shchors.
 According to the verdict of the Military Collegium of the Supreme Court of the USSR dated July 28, 1938, Dubovoy was killed in the Kharkiv NKVD prison.
 The family was transferred to the Gulag concentration camps of the NKVD.

 Dubovoy was rehabilitated on July 14, 1956.